Philip Core: Biography

 1984 saw the publication by him of two books: Camp: The Lie That Tells The Truth, and The Original Eye: arbiters of twentieth-century taste.

 His encyclopaedic knowledge of lesser-known figures in nineteenth and twentieth century culture led to him becoming a commentator on the BBC Radio 4 programme Kaleidoscope.

-Core died of AIDS in November 1989 at the Westminster Hospital in London.
+Core died of AIDS on 12 November 1989 at the Westminster Hospital in London.

 In a catalogue of an exhibition of his work, Core wrote: "I am not a great artist, only someone who loves painting, drawing and making things with his hands above all else; someone who has, by some curious gift of heredity, become possessed of articulacy and intransigence in equal degree; someone who knows what they love and feels no shame about it."

 His work is in the collection of the Arts Council of Great Britain.